xsf/xmpp.org/content/blog/2023-02-05-newsletter.md

 [Moxxy 0.4.0](https://codeberg.org/moxxy/moxxy/releases/tag/v0.4.0) and [0.4.1](https://codeberg.org/moxxy/moxxy/releases/tag/v0.4.1) have been released.
 These two releases bring stickers, reactions, voice message recording and various improvements and fixes to the UI and XMPP code.

-[Spark 3.0.1 has been released](https://github.com/igniterealtime/Spark/releases), which brings some bug fixes
+[Spark 3.0.1 has been released](https://github.com/igniterealtime/Spark/releases), which brings some bug fixes.

 ### Servers